 A recent Manta survey found that 34 percent of millennial entrepreneurs have student loan debt.
 Student loan debt is not only a big financial burden; it can also undermine your credit score and make it difficult or impossible for you to secure a business loan.

 It is important that you make your loan payments on time and try to pay off the loan as quickly as possible.
-Consider getting a better repayment plan or refinancing.
+Consider getting a better repayment plan or refinancing and always find ways to make extra money to higher monthly payments.

 Use a Financial Management App